top of page

 The team at Our World in Data is happy to point out that this issue is complex.
 Still, muddying their straightforward assertions (that “31 people died as a direct result of the Chernobyl accident” and another 4,000 died indirectly) are a whole plethora of conflicting reports.
 In fact, to go looking is to discover that this is one of the most contested issues out there.
 Still, in their analysis, significant reports are mentioned but disregarded.
 Why?

-The best examinations I’ve found are a pair from 2006 (a year after the WHO report reference above.)
-One is an independent study by UK radiation scientists Fairlie and Sumner, working on behalf of the WHO and International Atomic Energy Agency (none of whom are nuclear opponents).
+The best examinations of Chernobyl I’ve found are a pair from 2006 (a year after the WHO report reference above.)
+One is an independent study by UK radiation scientists Fairlie and Sumner, evaluating the 2005 WHO health report and International Atomic Energy Agency's environmental assessment of Chernobyl.
 Like the above WHO estimate noted by Our World in Data, this report accounts for those who have and may eventually die from radiation exposure.
 Here, Fairlie and Sumner’s findings place the number of Chernobyl-caused excess cancer deaths between 30,000 and 60,000 up to fifteen times higher than the WHO report from a year earlier.
 The Our World in Data team puts these estimates at the top of their list, suggesting these are among the highest figures for legitimate estimates of total deaths and not merely cancer-related ones.
 They are not.
 (More on this in a moment.)

 The other report, from a separate team of radiation epidemiology experts led by Dr. Elizabeth Cardis, was published in the International Journal of Cancer.
 It’s also cited by the Our World in Data team.
 The associated graph produced by Our World is titled “Estimated number of deaths from the Chernobyl nuclear disaster.”
 Except, this is not what’s being assessed in this or other cited studies.
 And then they summarize the report as offering “16,000 deaths across Europe.”
-But I don't think that's a fair assessment of the conjectured count for total cancer deaths resulting from Chernobyl.
 The Cardis et al. paper looks at current and likely future cancer deaths that's "cancer deaths" not "all Chernobyl-related deaths."
 Why is this important?
 Well, for Fukushima they tell us that the overwhelming majority of deaths, in the hundreds at least, resulted just from the stress of the event felt by the population.
 Deaths directly associated with the trauma of a local nuclear catastrophe and forced evacuations as well as the abandonment, homelessness, joblessness, substance abuse, and suicides that followed Chernobyl are significant and not at all accounted for in the Cardis paper.

-You can find books, reports, poems, and songs from survivors and the family members of those who died directly as a result of the Chernobyl disaster insisting their sufferings and deaths have always been disregarded...
-But we know Chernobyl saw roughly 300,000 people forcibly resettled from the most contaminated area, some 28,000 square kilometres.
-Further, the National Research Center for Radiation Medicine in Kiev, Ukraine estimates that 3,000,000 there, 800,000 in Belarus, and maybe another million in the rest of the former USSR directly suffered as a result of the nuclear disaster.
+You can find news articles, books, reports, poems, and songs from survivors and the family members of those who died directly as a result of the Chernobyl disaster, all insisting their sufferings and deaths have always been disregarded.
+And we know Chernobyl saw roughly 300,000 people forcibly resettled from the most contaminated area, some 28,000 square kilometres.
+Further, the National Research Center for Radiation Medicine in Kiev, Ukraine estimates that 3,000,000 there, 800,000 in Belarus, and maybe another million in the rest of the former USSR suffered directly from the nuclear disaster.
 So, presuming not even one death out of this base of hundreds of thousands or millions, to me, reads as silliness especially when we have the example of significant stress-induced deaths around Fukushima (among a population hardened by regular earthquakes and tsunamis...)
 Further still, though distasteful in some circles, it seems just as ridiculous to totally disregard the tragedy of what some have estimated to be 100,000-200,000 panic-induced abortions resulting from daily media reports of plumes of radioactive material alighting across Europe.
 Whatever you consider the status of fetuses to be, and even if the figure turns out to be just a fraction of the above, I hope we can agree that this was both a very real impact from this nuclear disaster and something needing to be accounted for in some way in evaluations of health and safety (by someone smarter than me.)

 So, what does the Cardis paper say about cancer cases and fatalities?
 The paper starts by noting: